syyePhenomenol/HollowKnight.MapModS/README.md

 - `CTRL-C`: Toggle the route compass on/off.

 ## Customization
 - To customize map and UI colors, download the [template file](https://github.com/syyePhenomenol/HollowKnight.MapModS/releases/download/v2.6.0/colors.json) and copy it to the same folder that contains the mod file 'MapModS.dll'.
+You only need to quit a save and re-enter one to reload the colors.
     - For Steam + Scarab users on Windows, the default folder is `...\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods\Randomizer Map S`.
     - Colors will be interpreted in standard RGBA format ('[r, g, b, a]').
     - If you want to keep the default color of something, delete the corresponding line in the file (or change '[r, g, b, a]' to '[]').
 - To customize pins, make a folder called 'Pins' containing your custom PNG files, and copy it to the same folder that contains the mod file 'MapModS.dll'.
+You only need to quit a save and re-enter one to reload the pins.
     - See the [default pins](./MapModS/Resources/Pins) for reference.
     - You only need to include the files you want to replace the original ones with.